The Diary of a Nobody/June 16

 Writing worth reading.
 Usually.

-The Diary of a Nobody – Sparrow has a subpar session in the gym.
+The Diary of a Nobody – Sparrow lays the hammer down.
 Today’s Diary.

 ———